ionic-team/ionic-docs/docs/api/select.md

 ### Keyboard Interactions

-Ionic's keyboard interactions follow the implementation patterns of the web `<select>` instead of the native iOS select for a consistent experience across all platforms.
+Ionic's keyboard interactions follow the implementation patterns of the web instead of the native iOS select for a consistent experience across all platforms.

 These keyboard interactions apply to all `ion-select` elements when the following conditions are met:
 - The select is closed.